Year in Review 2022-23

 For the membership year April 2022 to March 2023

-This scale of required electricity infrastructure development is unprecedented in New Zealand’s history and a key challenge in meeting such a large growth forecast will be ensuring policies across the energy sector, climate change and environmental domains align to support new build activity.
+This scale of required electricity infrastructure development is unparalleled in New Zealand’s history and a key challenge in meeting such a large growth forecast will be ensuring policies across the energy sector, climate change and environmental domains align to support new build activity.

-The wind industry itself also needs to position the sector to support the projected growth with a sustained pipeline of projects ready to be built as demand increases in a global environment with accelerating demand that faces both labour and material shortages.
+The wind industry itself also needs to position the sector to support the projected growth with a pipeline of consented projects ready to be built as demand increases.
+The sector does face significant challenges with uncertainty over whether the final form of resource management system reforms will be enabling and a global environment with accelerating demand that faces both labour and material shortages and cost increases.

 In this review we look back over the past year, update the domestic and international outlook, provide an overview of NZWEA’s activities, priorities for 2023 and an overall summary.

 The Association’s strategy is to focus on three key areas:

 - Leveraging New Zealand's emissions reduction imperative to enable the energy transition to renewables, particularly wind energy.